wendyverdonk93/docs/content/tools/server2server/server-to-server-integration-for-credit-cards-what-is-it.md

 ### Transaction flow when processing on own MID
 > When using an own MID (MerchantID) from American Express, the funds are not processed by MultiSafepay.
-In stead the funds will be added to your own balance at American Express.
+Instead, the funds will be added to your own balance at American Express.

 | Order Status                      | Transaction Status      | Description |